Pudendal nerve: Damage

 The pudendal nerve can be compressed or stretched, resulting in temporary or permanent neuropathy.
 Injury to the pudendal nerve manifests more as sensory problems (pain or alteration/loss of sensation) rather than loss of muscle control.
 Irreversible nerve injury may occur when nerves are stretched by 12% or more of their normal length.
 If the pelvic floor is over-stretched, acutely (e.g. prolonged or difficult childbirth) or chronically (e.g. chronic straining during defecation caused by constipation), the pudendal nerve is vulnerable to stretch-induced neuropathy.
 After repeated traction of the pudendal nerve, it starts to be replaced by fibrous tissue with subsequent loss of function.
-Pudendal nerve entrapment, also known as Alcock canal syndrome, is very rare and is associated with professional cycling.
+Pudendal nerve entrapment, also known as Alcock canal syndrome, is neuropathic pain in the distribution of the pudendal nerve.
+It is caused by entrapment of the nerve.
+The condition is estimated to have a prevalence of 1 in 100000, and is sometimes associated with professional cycling.
 Systemic diseases such as diabetes and multiple sclerosis can damage the pudendal nerve via demyelination or other mechanisms.
 A pelvic tumor (most notably a large sacrococcygeal teratoma), or surgery to remove the tumor, can also cause permanent damage.

 Unilateral pudendal nerve neuropathy inconsistently causes fecal incontinence in some, but not others.
 This is because crossover innervation of the external anal sphincter occurs in some individuals.
 There is significant overlap of the innervation of the external anal sphincter from the pudendal nerves of both sides.
 This allows partial re-innervation from the opposite side after nerve injury.